Last Updated on 23rd March 2026

 What can I do if my husband has left me out of his Will?

-The answer is that Wills can be challenged and in particular a surviving spouse can bring a claim for financial provision under the Inheritance (Provision for Family and Dependants) Act 1975.
+The answer is that Wills can be challenged, and in particular a surviving spouse can bring a claim for financial provision under the Inheritance (Provision for Family and Dependants) Act 1975.

 Even if you have not been left out of the Will altogether, a claim can still be made if the provision made for you is not sufficient.

-Many couples make Wills together during their lifetime and it is commonplace for their Wills to leave a life interest in the matrimonial home to the other, with it then passing to the children.
-Put simply, this means the survivor has the right to live in the house during their lifetime and when they die, the house passes to the children.
+Many couples make Wills together during their lifetime, and it is commonplace for their Wills to leave a life interest in the matrimonial home to the other, with it then passing to the children.
+Put simply, this means the survivor has the right to live in the house during their lifetime, and when they die, the house passes to the children.
 There are various benefits in Wills being drafted on this basis.

 When the courts look at claims made by a husband or wife under the Inheritance Act, they apply the ‘divorce cross-check’.
 That is, what would the division of the assets be if the marriage ended in divorce rather than death?
 On divorce, the courts are less likely to award life interest provision as they prefer to order a clean break.
-Arguably therefore, the courts under the 1975 Act should be encouraged not to award a life interest, so you could bring a claim to receive a capital sum in addition to a housing award.
+Arguably, therefore, the courts under the 1975 Act should be encouraged not to award a life interest, so you could bring a claim to receive a capital sum in addition to a housing award.

 Where a couple has separated and begun dividing their assets, that will be taken into account by the court when looking at what award should be made under the Inheritance Act.

 These claims are unique in so far as they combine family and probate law.
-It is therefore crucial you seek advice from a contentious probate solicitor who practices in this niche area of law.
+It is therefore crucial that you seek advice from a contentious probate solicitor who practices in this niche area of law.